pluteski/speech-to-text/blog/content/coopspecies_summary_i.md

 # 14 key lessons of cooperative economics - introduction
-This is the introduction to this series or articles, titled "14 Lessons of Cooperative Economics".
-These lessons were largely gleaned from the book ["A Cooperative Species, Human Reciprocity and Its Evolution"](https://press.princeton.edu/titles/9474.html) By Samuel Bowles & Herbert Gintis, 2011.
+This is the introduction to a series of articles titled "14 Lessons of Cooperative Economics" gleaned from the book ["A Cooperative Species, Human Reciprocity and Its Evolution"](https://press.princeton.edu/titles/9474.html) By Samuel Bowles & Herbert Gintis, 2011.

 **This is for you if**: